-TDH supports secure file transport protocol (SFTP) and web services (REST or SOAP API) for ELR transport.
-SFTP can be set up either by creating a username and password for the account or by exchanging public keys.
+Secure file transport protocol, or SFTP, is the preferred method of transport for ELR with TDH.
+This can be set up either by creating a username and password for the account or by exchanging public keys.
 A username and password is created by default, but utilizing the exchange of public keys is ideal as passwords expire every 90 days.
-A web service connection is set up via the TDH Rhapsody environment.
+Additional mechanisms may be available and can be discussed upon establishment.
 TDH does not establish secure transport with trading partners until vocabulary validation is completed and most structural message errors have been resolved.
 Please see the ELR on-boarding process on page 5 for more information.

-10. If my lab starts to send ELR to TDH, will we have to continue sending paper/legacy lab reports?
+10. If my lab starts to send ELR to TDH, will we have to continue sending paper lab reports?

-Paper lab reports or other legacy reporting format will only be discontinued once the ELR have been validated against them for a pre-determined amount of time, depending on lab report volume.
-Paper/legacy reporting can only be discontinued for the lab results included in ELR.
-If your facility is not utilizing ELR to meet all reporting obligations (e.g., not capturing results performed by reference laboratories), those lab reports will still need to be reported via paper or legacy reporting method.
-In the event that an ELR is not received, but TDH is notified of lab results from a provider, then TDH will require that paper/legacy lab report submission from the lab resume until ELR is validated once again.
+Paper lab reports will only be discontinued once the ELR have been validated against them for a predetermined amount of time, depending on lab report volume.
+Paper reporting can only be discontinued for the lab results included in ELR.
+If your facility is not utilizing ELR to meet all reporting obligations (e.g., not capturing results performed by reference laboratories), those lab reports will still need to be reported on paper.
+In the event that an ELR is not received, but TDH is notified of lab results from a provider, then TDH will require that paper/manual lab report submission from the lab resume until ELR is validated once again.